ethosdev/ethosdev.github.io/_posts/2017-06-30-introducing-consensys-diligence.md

 ### Projects:

-Were looking to work with clients who:
+We're looking to work with clients who:

 -   Display a long-term planning horizon and vision
 -   Are willing to prioritize readiness over a sense of urgency